Protegrity-Developer-Edition/protegrity-developer-edition/README.md

 - Experiment with semantic guardrails to secure GenAI applications using messaging risk scoring, conversation risk scoring, and PII scanning.
 - Integrate Protegrity APIs into GenAI and traditional applications.
 - Use sample applications and data to understand integration workflows.

+**Why This Matters**

+AI is transforming every industry, but privacy can’t be an afterthought.
+Protegrity Developer Edition 1.0 makes enterprise-grade data discovery and data protection developer-friendly, so you can build secure, privacy-first solutions for both AI pipelines and traditional data workflows.
+Whether you’re protecting sensitive information in analytics pipelines, business applications, or next-generation AI, Developer Edition empowers you to innovate confidently while keeping data safe.

+Protegrity Developer Edition enables secure data and AI pipelines,including:

+- **Privacy in conversational AI:** Sensitive chatbot inputs are protected before they reach generative AI models.

+- **Prompt sanitization for LLMs:** Automated PII masking reduces risk during large language model prompt engineering and inference.

+- **Experimentation with Jupyter notebooks:** Data scientists can prototype directly in Jupyter notebooks for agile experimentation.

+- **Output redaction and leakage prevention:** Detect and protect sensitive data in model outputs before returning them to end users.

+- **Privacy-enhanced AI training:** Sensitive fields in training datasets are de-identified to support compliant and secure AI development.

 ### Quick Links